kriswallsmith/Buzz/README.md

 </div>

 Buzz is a lightweight (<1000 lines of code) PHP 7.1 library for issuing HTTP requests.
+The library includes three
+clients: `FileGetContents`, `Curl` and `MultiCurl`.
+The `MultiCurl` supports batch requests and HTTP2 server push.

 ## Installation